ZonaHu/Quadris-Game-CPP/README.md

 # Quadris

-**Please note** the that graphical display portion is unfinished, and we just keep it commented out to show our work as discussed on Piazza.
+**Please note** the that graphical display portion is unfinished, and we just keep it commented out to show our work as discussed on in our private post on Piazza (@542).

 `<m>left`: Moves the current block left `m` times.